 There are many reasons to send letters to people in your property market.
 That is where the elements of strategy evolve and results can be achieved.

-Cost versus Benefit
+Cost versus Benefit in Direct Marketing by Mail

-Before saying too much about this unique and special marketing process, it should be recognized that there is a reasonable cost to sending direct mail pieces today.
+Before saying too much about this unique and special marketing process, it should be recognized that there is a reasonable cost for sending direct mail pieces today.
 If you are prepared to spend the money and devote the time personally to the activity of follow-up, then you should track the rules so that every letter sent can be optimized for improving results.

 A mail marketing system is more traditional and well proven as part of an agent or brokerage marketing process.
 So, let’s get things started.
 Here are some rules to help you establish the system of direct mail marketing in commercial real estate brokerage:

 - Select the target audience – every letter should be uniquely crafted and written with the target audience in mind.
 Understand the factors of attraction and the triggers of activity that are likely to create reader attention and encourage contact.
 Focus on certain segments and property types in your location.
 Targeted letter copy directed at specific groups and people will help you optimize inbound inquiry.
-Generic marketing really doesn’t work; be specific and direct into targeted people, specific buildings, and targeted locations.
+Generic marketing really doesn’t work; be specific and direct to targeted people, specific buildings, and targeted locations.
 Tell stories about the location and recent property results as part of sending your direct mail piece.

 - Brand consistency – in commercial real estate brokerage, there are two brands to promote.
 Firstly, your personal brand and image will be very important to every letter sent.
 Secondly, there will also be the brokerage brand to merge into your correspondence and business message.
 Make it easy for people to remember you and your professional skills.
 Build your brand directly and specifically with every letter sent.